lingyi-owl/jena_workshop/_episodes/52_alpha_diversity.md

 ~~~

 >## Discussion:
-> What do the results of each index tell you about the diversity of the microbial community in each sample?
+> What do you see from the plot?
+What do the results of each index tell you about the diversity of the microbial community in each sample?
 {: .discussion}

 #### Plot alpha diversity using phylogenetic information